segmentio/segment-docs/src/connections/warehouses/health.md

 The Warehouse Health feature is available at both the warehouse level, as well as the warehouse-source connection level.

-- **Warehouse level** - This will show aggregate trends from all sources syncing to that warehouse
+- **Warehouse level** - This level displays aggregate trends from _all_ sources that sync to a warehouse.
-- **Warehouse-Source level** - This will show trends for each source syncing to a warehouse, and aggregations of the collections within that source.
+- **Warehouse-Source level** - This level displays trends for each separate source that syncs to a warehouses.
+It also displays aggregations of the collections within that source.

 To use the Warehouse level Health feature, go to the **Overview** page in the Segment App and select the warehouse you want to access from the list of Destinations.

 ### Warehouse

 Click the **Health** feature, which can be found between the Overview and Settings tabs at the top of the page.

 ![](images/access1.png)